syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 {% endhighlight %}
 {% endtabs %}

-This will return `true` if the specified rowIndex is associated with the `AddNewRow`, and `false` otherwise.
+This will return `true` if the specified rowIndex is associated with the `AddNewRow,` and `false` otherwise.

 ## IsTableSummaryIndex(int rowIndex)

-To determine if a specific row index in a SfDataGrid is associated with the `TableSummaryRow` you can use the `IsTableSummaryIndex` method of the `DataGridIndexResolver` class.
-This method takes the row index as a parameter and returns a boolean value indicating whether the specified row is a `TableSummaryRow`.
+To determine if a specific row index in a SfDataGrid is associated with the `TableSummaryRow,` use the `IsTableSummaryIndex` method of the `DataGridIndexResolver` class.
+This method takes the row index as a parameter and returns a boolean value indicating whether the specified row is a `TableSummaryRow.`

-Here is an example of how you can use this method to determine if a row is a `TableSummaryRow` :
+Here is an example of how you can use this method to determine if a row is a `TableSummaryRow:`

 {% tabs %}
 {% highlight C# %}